Melkor-1/arena/README.md

 ## Building:

-The whole implementation is about 230 lines of code (besides the test run).
+The whole implementation is about 230 lines of code (besides the test run), and compiles perfectly with C99 and above.

 To build a sample program, clone the repository and run: